Skaruts/tdm_fm_packer/README.md

 # FM Packer

-A command line script to make packaging Dark Mod missions a bit more convenient.
-You simply run it, and it creates the `.pk4` for you, automatically excluding unwanted files.
+A command line python script to make packaging Dark Mod missions a bit more convenient.
+You simply run it and it creates the `.pk4` for you, automatically excluding unwanted files.

 ## Usage